JaylyDev/interpreter/docs/v1.19.0/packages.md

 - These definitions were written by Jake Shirley, and Mike Ammerlaan.
 - licensed under the MIT license

+### @types/mojang-minecraft-ui
+Extension for TypeScript Interpreter

+- These definitions were written by Jake Shirley, and Mike Ammerlaan.
+- licensed under the MIT license

+### @types/mojang-minecraft-server-admin
+Extension for TypeScript Interpreter

+- These definitions were written by Jake Shirley, and Mike Ammerlaan.
+- licensed under the MIT license

+### @types/mojang-net
+Extension for TypeScript Interpreter

+- These definitions were written by Jake Shirley, and Mike Ammerlaan.
+- licensed under the MIT license

 ### @types/mojang-gametest
 Extension for TypeScript Interpreter